-A foreign national employee who will be transferred to the US in an executive or managerial capacity may obtain an L-1A Visa.
-It is initially issued for a 3 year period, and may be extended up to a total of 7 years.
-An intracompany manager/executive has greater options for green card processing, as long as he/she has 1 year of executive/managerial experience with the company abroad prior to coming to the US.
+A foreign national employee who will be transferred to the United States in an executive or managerial capacity may obtain an L-1A Visa.
+It is initially issued for a three-year period and may be extended up to a total of seven years.
+An intracompany manager/executive has greater options for green card processing, as long as he/she has one year of executive/managerial experience with the company abroad prior to coming to the United States.
 Generally, the L-1A manager will need to manage professional subordinate employees, but “functional manager” cases can also be approved.
 Time spent out of the US while on an L-1A, can be added to the time an L-1A employee can work in the US (referred to as recapture).
 For more information regarding green cards, see the Clark Hill website.

 L-1B Specialized Knowledge

-A foreign national employee who will be transferred to the US to fill a role which requires specialized knowledge or advanced knowledge, and the employee has gained the knowledge outside the US with a related company, may obtain an L-1B Visa.
-Specialized knowledge is defined as special knowledge of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets that is distinct or uncommon in comparison to that generally found in the particular industry; or advanced knowledge, which is knowledge of or expertise in the petitioning organization’s specific processes and procedures that is not commonly found in the relevant industry and is greatly developed or further along in progress, complexity and understanding than that generally found within the employer.
-The L-1B Visa may be granted for an initial 3 year period and extended up to a total of 5 years.
-Time spent out of the US while on an L-1B, can be added to the time an L-1B employee can work in the US (referred to as recapture).
+A foreign national employee who will be transferred to the United States to fill a role that requires specialized knowledge or advanced knowledge, and the employee has gained the knowledge outside the United States with a related company, may obtain an L-1B Visa.
+Specialized knowledge is defined as special knowledge of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets that is distinct or uncommon in comparison to that generally found in the particular industry; or advanced knowledge, which is knowledge of or expertise in the petitioning organization’s specific processes and procedures that are not commonly found in the relevant industry and is greatly developed or further along in progress, complexity, and understanding than that generally found within the employer.
+The L-1B Visa may be granted for an initial three-year period and extended up to a total of five years.
+Time spent out of the United States while on an L-1B, can be added to the time an L-1B employee can work in the United States (referred to as recapture).
 L-1B applications have experienced extensive additional scrutiny in the past few years by USCIS.
-As a result, both new L-1B applications, and extensions, may not necessarily be approved, even for situations which clearly fit this test.
+As a result, both new L-1B applications, and extensions, may not necessarily be approved, even for situations that clearly fit this test.
 The green card process for L-1B workers usually requires PERM Labor Certification.
 For more information see the Clark Hill website.

 L-1B Offsite Employment

 Effective June 6, 2005, new petitions and extensions for L-1B status prohibit L-1B’s from being assigned to a worksite other than one for their petitioning employer, if the work is controlled and supervised by that different employer.
-Also, L-1B’s cannot be assigned off site to provide labor for hire, and must be providing the specialized knowledge for the petitioning employer.
-The USCIS has issued a memorandum regarding this provision on their website.
+Also, L-1B’s cannot be assigned off site to provide labor for hire and must be providing specialized knowledge for the petitioning employer.
+The USCIS has issued a memorandum regarding this provision on its website.